-April 30, 2021 Updates to the Safe Start for LTC Recommendation and Requirements Document.
+July 1, 2021 Updates to the Safe Start for LTC Recommendation and Requirements Document.

-- 1. The information contained in this Safe Start for Long Term Care (LTC) document is independent of the Healthy Washington Roadmap to Recovery, but may refer to the Healthy WA Roadmap where applicable. - 1.
-Facilities and homes are required to follow these Safe Start for LTC Recommendations and Requirements. - 2.
-The impact of COVID-19 vaccines on community transmission rates may allow for future changes to the recommendations and requirements in the Safe Start for LTC.
+1. The information contained in this Safe Start for Long Term Care (LTC) document is independent of any other Washington state reopening guidance.

+2. Facilities and homes are required to follow these Safe Start for LTC Recommendations and Requirements.

+3. The impact of COVID-19 vaccines on community transmission rates may allow for future changes to the recommendations and requirements in the Safe Start for LTC.

+Contents: